alissonmarcs/Libft/README.md

 # Libft
-First project of 42 School, it is about create our own C library with some functions from Standard C Library and additional others.
-I learned string and memory manipulation, linked lists, pointers, structs, typedefs and a lot more.
-Each function implementation is in its own .c file.
+This is my own standard library for C language!
+It is a first project of 42 and will be used in next projects.
+Every function is implemented in it own single file.

 ## Functions
 | Funcion | Description |